 Whether and when to have surgery is a personal decision.
-It will very much depend on how much someone’s vision loss is affecting their independence and everyday activities.
+It will greatly depend on how much someone’s vision loss is affecting their independence and everyday activities.
 The following factors might play an important role: How good does my eyesight have to be for me to be able to do my job?
 Are there certain things that I can no longer do, such as reading and sports?
 Do I have problems finding my way around?
 Is it becoming too dangerous for me to drive a car?

 Surgery is only performed on one eye at a time.
 If both eyes are affected by cataracts, one eye is operated after the other.

-What should I consider before having surgery?
+What else should I consider before surgery?

 What does the surgery involve?